Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		if(they win) Xenos: even though we lost today I wont give up on helping the Cyvolters mission of creating a world with equal opportunity for all.
 We have technolgy but sometime socity needs that final push

 		Xenos: From this moment forward I will the lead the Cyvolters.
 Change can happen, has happened and, will happen.

-- Minia is traded to BluNet by Leona which is all over the news.
-	- Minia would've been starting over Leona had she not been traded.
-	- Kyshumu is enraged as this is right before the hub she is traded to becomes a Cyvolter hub.
-He then realizes this is the perfect opportuity to ensure Makkusu loses -- he tells her to throw the match.
-This leaves Minia conflicted because she does not want to see Makkusu fail.
-	- During the match it appears that she is doing just what her father wanted as performs poorly during her match.
-It turn out that this is not the case.
-She has been trying her best but does she not want to hurt her opponet hampering her abilities.
-	- Airiona tells Makkusu that Minia is sabatoging them.
-Makkusu(he was voted team captain despite not starting) then suggests that Minia be removed from her Blue position.
-Airiona is happy thinking Minia is being bench--however Makkusu benchs Airiona instead who is visibly upset.
-Someone asks then who will take the Blue/White position (Harmony/Xenos(maybe injured)/Avis can't or wont).
-		Makkusu: well then I guess Air...
-		Airiona/Xenos: You should Makkusu.
-It will be the perfect chance to show everyone what you're capable of.
-	 - They begin to make/orchestrate a historic comeback but their efforts fall short as the deficit Minia creating was to great to overcome

 - In the second season years later the cyvolters is now considered the Citizens league begin to do a type of initiation or point system in which Cybervators(not citizens) must attack "bad" cybervators inorder to become a Cyvolter -- it is a rule created by Citizens.
 	- The cyvolters increase in sizes has become a detriment to their initial values